GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (247).md

 **Range**: 4 yards

 **Effect**: You disappear in a puff of smoke.
-At the end of the next phase, you appear at a point within range you deignate, causing an explosion to burst out from you 1 yard in all directions.
+At the end of the next phase, you appear at a point within range you designate, causing an explosion to burst out from you 1 yard in all directions.
 This inflicts a fire attack against everything within the area (excluding yourself).

 A critical success with the spellcheck allows you to increases the range traveled by a number of feet equal to your [magic] bonus.